 A key drawcard for any destination in Greenland is the plethora of bright and colorful houses.
 While Nuuk has plenty of these (especially in the old part of town around the Colonial Harbour), it also offers Architecture lovers a diversity of building structures that is quite unique in all of Greenland.

-There is a guided tour of the Greenland Institute of National Resources and Greenland University that explains the interesting architecture of these buildings and the artworks contained within, but we would also recommend:
+You can tour the Greenland Institute of National Resources and Greenland University to see the interesting architecture of these buildings and the artworks contained within, but we would also recommend:

 Many of the cultural experiences in Nuuk are accessed by visiting the relevant building near the city center.
 However, if you would like to book one of the guided tours or visit one of the smaller settlements, Guide to Greenland brings this all together in the one place.